-I will never forget watching on TV a news show where hidden cameras was placed in various hotel rooms to spy on the custodian staff and testing was done on general surfaces and they found dangerous and harmful bacteria and viruses lurking.
+I will never forget watching on TV a news show where hidden cameras were placed in various hotel rooms to spy on the custodian staff and testing was done on general surfaces and they found dangerous and harmful bacteria and viruses lurking.
 They caught on video a couple of the maids as they washed the bathroom sink cup, kitchen cups and coffee pots with a toilet brush.
-Well I tell you after I saw this I was left undone.
+Well, I tell you after I saw this I was left undone.
 I vowed that I would never stay in a hotel ever again!
-LOL! (check out the youtube video below) But frankly I knew this was an impossibility for me.
+LOL! (check out the youtube video below) But frankly, I knew this was an impossibility for me.
 So I knew I had to come up with a plan and a way to get around this so my husband and I can still travel and feel alright staying in a hotel room without feeling totally like we might get something.
 I tell you I have enough of my own health issues and I don’t need no help in getting sick with anything else.
-So with a few cleaning tools and techniques I feel empowered after we sanitize our room and feel a little bit safer.
+So with a few cleaning tools and techniques, I feel empowered after we sanitize our room and feel a little bit safer.
 So anytime we stay in a hotel room this is what we do.

 12 Cleaning Items To Bring:

-1 spray bottle of Clorox Clean Up
+1 spray bottle of Clorox Clean-Up

 *1 Clorox/Lysol Disinfectant Wipes